What does Astanga mean?

 What is Primary Series?

 Primary series is the first series of Astanga yoga.
 The Astanga system contains six series of postures: Primary series, Intermediate series and Advanced A,B,C and D series.
 The sanskrit name for Primary series is Yoga Chikitsa and it can be translated as Yoga Therapy.
 The series is designed to purify, strengthen and heal the body.
 The Intermediate Series is called Nadi Shodhana, meaning nervous system purification.
 The Advanced Series are collectively known as Sthira Bhaga or steady strength.
-Primary Series is the foundation for all the other series, and for most of the practitioners it offers a life-long companion.
+Primary Series is the foundation for all the other series, and for all of the practitioners it offers a life-long companion.

 What is an authorized Astanga teacher?